-For more information on watching your favorite TV shows without a cable subscription, check out our guide on Cable TV Alternatives.
+For more information on watching your favorite TV shows without a cable subscription, check out our guide on watching TV without cable.

 While you can watch local TV online, the best way is with an OTA antenna.
 Connecting one antenna to multiple TVs can sometimes be an ordeal depending on the signal strength in your area.
 I’ve seen situations where all the TV’s work fine with their own indoor antenna, but once the outdoor antenna is installed, no TV can get reception.